The Birth of North Carolina’s Newest State Trail

 SECTION 2: Lake James Loop

 Completed in the Spring of 2016, the FFST: Lake James Section Master Plan marks the beginning of the trail’s planning process.
 Totalling 29.4 miles of greenway, this section encircles Lake James.
 Ten miles of trail as well as a new trailhead with custom facilities and artistic signage were constructed in 2017.
-While realizing the full construction of the FFST will take years, the progress made in Burke County is a testament to the community’s commitment to making the FFST a success.

 Read the Lake James Loop Section Plan.